Oral & Maxillofacial Surgery Residency Academics Information

 During the third year of training, you will be in your senior year of medical school and you will serve as a junior resident in oral and maxillofacial surgery.
 This will allow you to gain experience in outpatient dentoalveolar surgery, doing physical examinations and case presentations of orthognathic surgery patients.
 Toward the end of this year and successful completion of medical school requirements, a medical degree is awarded at medical school graduation (usually at the end of May).
 Approximately six weeks are spent in medical school for Internal Medicine and Emergency Medicine classes and rotations.
 ACLS is part of this rotation.
 A one-month rotation in a discipline in medicine, such as sleep medicine, is also required.

-The fourth year of residency is a general surgery internship.
+The fourth year of residency is a general surgery and anesthesia internship.
 Rotations on various general surgery services are designed to learn basic general surgery techniques, and surgical management, particularly pre- and postoperative care.
 This includes general surgery, thoracic surgery, vascular surgery, head and neck surgery, and neurosurgery.
 ATLS is obtained during this year.
 Six months are spent on the anesthesiology service (five months on adults, one month on pediatrics).
 Following the successful completion of the internship, you are eligible to take the state licensure examination in medicine.

 During the fifth year, you will serve as senior assistant in oral and maxillofacial surgery where you will be provided with increasing latitude for independent action that is commensurate with your knowledge and skills.